joshfinley/SyscallDumper/README.md

 These functions are are esentially thin wrappers for passing information to the kernel for execution.
 With each syscall, `ntddl.dll` sets up the information that the kernel needs, including placing the relevant _number_ of the system call into register `eax`.
 Following this, control is diverted to the kernel using the `syscall` instruction.
 A more complete description of this instruction can be found [here](https://www.felixcloutier.com/x86/syscall).

-The following image shows an example of the disassembly of an `ntdll.dll` sytem call export:
+The following image shows an example of the disassembly of an `ntdll.dll` system call export:

 ![resourcse system call disasm](resources/ntdll_syscall_wrapper.png)